Beam-align: distributed user association for mmWave networks with multi-connectivity: Optimal User Association with MC

 subject to:

-Constraint \eqref{C1} ensures that every beam is shared by at most $s$ users.
-Constraint \eqref{C2} ensures that every beam $s_i^d$ of user $i$ can only be used once.
-In Constraint \eqref{C3}, indicator function $\one_{\left(x_{ij}\geq 1\right)}$ yields 1 if $x_{ij}$ is at least 1 and this constraint ensures a minimum SNR for every existing link, while constraint \eqref{C4} states that the achieved user throughput must be at least the minimum rate requirement $R_{\text{min}}$ multiplied by $p_i$.
-This constraint allows for solutions where some users get lower rate than their minimum rate requirement if there is no feasible solution meeting all users' rate requirements.
-Constraint (\ref{C5}) and (\ref{C6}) denote the types of the decision variables.
+Constraint \eqref{C2} ensures that every beam $s_i^d$ of user $i$ can be used only once.
+Constraint \eqref{C2a} ensures that per BS, at most $M$ beams can be active at the same time reflecting the hardware limitation of the BS due to its $M$ RF chains.
+In Constraint \eqref{C3}, the indicator function $\one_{\left(x_{ij} > 0\right)}$ yields 1 if $x_{ij}$ is nonzero and this constraint ensures a minimum SNR for every existing link.
+Similarly, Constraint \eqref{C4a} ensures that there are at most $k$ connections per user.
+For single-connectivity, we set $k = 1$.
+Constraint \eqref{C4} states that the achieved user throughput must be at least the minimum rate requirement $R_{\text{min}}$ multiplied by the decision variable $p_i \in [0,1]$, which is equal to $1$ if user $i$ maintains its minimum rate requirement and can be less than 1 if there is no feasible solution meeting all users' rate requirements. \newInfo{Moreover, due $x_{ij}$ being a fraction, this constraint takes into account that the transmission time from BS $j$ might be split over multiple users.} Constraint (\ref{C5}) and (\ref{C6}) denote the types of the decision variables.

-The optimization model~\eqref{P1} is a linear mixed-integer program which is typically hard to solve optimally for large, realistic settings in real-time.
-We therefore first solve the formulated problem with Gurobi optimization software \cite{gurobi} under various settings in the following section, and then design our low-complexity UA scheme by drawing insights from these optimal outcomes.
+The optimization model in \eqref{P1} is a linear mixed-integer program that is typically hard to solve optimally in real-time for large, realistic settings (the problem is similar to a knapsack problem, which is NP-hard to solve \cite{jin2022toward, chen2020impact}) \newInfo{and when it is possible to solve these optimization problems optimally, often only for small settings \cite{chen2022joint}}.
+We therefore first solve the formulated problem with Gurobi optimization software \cite{gurobi} under various settings in the following section, and then design our low complexity UA scheme by drawing insights from these optimal outcomes.